stevegrunwell/building-for-php-cli/slides.md

 Note:

+Great places for PHP command line scripts include:

-Other code changes like schema updates, table seeding, etc.
+* Data migrations, transformations, schema updates, table seeding, etc.
+* Maintenance scripts and scheduled jobs
+    * Cron jobs, queues
+* Operations that are not meant to be customer facing
+    * Scaffolding new models
+    * Generating new migrations

-YOLO scripts = scripts you're only going to run once (or a small number) of times.
+* YOLO scripts: scripts you're only going to run once (or a small number) of times.

 ---

 ## <span class="no-transform">CLIs</span> for your Favorite Frameworks

+Note:

+If you're working with a framework or CMS, chances are you already have the ability to talk to it via the CLI

 ----

 ### [Drush](https://www.drush.org)

 * <!-- .element: class="fragment" --> "Drupal Shell"
-* <!-- .element: class="fragment" --> One of the OG CLI tools for PHP CMSs
+    * One of the OG CLI tools for PHP CMSs
 * <!-- .element: class="fragment" --> Manage themes, modules, system updates, etc.

 Note:

-Credit where credit is due, Drush is one of the earliest CLI tools for managing a PHP application
+Credit where credit is due, Drush ("Drupal Shell") is one of the earliest CLI tools for managing a PHP application

 ----